How Are Facebook Groups Still Proving Green Pastures For Ambitious Marketers?

 This might be a little tricky for a first-time social marketer and the help of an expert, seasoned social marketer is highly recommended.
 A social marketer will help you determine exactly how much your brand can afford to offer your exclusive customers, now gathered by your social group.

 5. Use your groups to conduct market surveys

 Facebook groups are authentic and time-tested platforms to conduct market research.
 You can simply post questionnaires and analyze the outcomes with the help of free, online tools to judge the market reputation of your brand or the effectiveness of the promotional products your brand is currently offering to this user group.

 Building a Facebook brand group can be extremely rewarding and successful if you want to create loyal customers.
 But simply making a group and sitting back won’t be enough.
-You will need to share stories and start conversations with your group members to make them pro-active.
-Your prime target should be to provide value to your potential customers before you go ahead asking for feedbacks and reviews for your website and products.
+You will need to share stories and start conversations with your group members to make them proactive.
+Your prime target should be to provide value to your potential customers before you go ahead asking for feedback and reviews for your website and products.